 If your watch may work with the hardware of your iPhone, the operating system of your watch may not be compatible with the OS running on your phone.
 So you need to remember the minimum compatibility of pairing the OS systems of Apple watch and iPhone.
 If your watch is running on watchOS 6, then your iPhone requires at least iOS 13 to work together.
 The systematic development of software has outpaced the requirements compared with the first Apple Watch.

 If you have an Apple Watch Series 5 or Series 3, then you require an iPhone 6s or later with iOS 13 or later versions.
 The useful ECG app is compatible with the latest version of watchOS and iOS.
 It can run on Apple Watch Series 4 or later releases.
 So before choosing any version, check out if the setup of your watches is ok with your iPhone.
+Stay up-to-date on the recent updates of the softwares.
+Don’t buy a provoking cheap watch that doesn’t provide enough hardware to install software.

 Carrier Restrictions: Apple Watch GPS vs Cellular